radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/admin/alert-management/alert-management-overview.md

 ![image description](images/alerts-tab.png)

-All existing alerts are listed on the *Alerts* tab including the alert name, notification channel, when it was last updated, and the severity of the alert.
+All existing alerts are listed on the *Alerts* tab including the alert name, description, environment name, notification channel, when it was last updated, and the severity of the alert.

 ![image description](images/alert-details.png)